sngo103/radaisystems_food_facilities_challenge/README.md

   - Added a loading screen and error screen
   - Added more search functionality and column filters
   - Considered how to better handle malformed rows
+  - Convert the searches into a reusable Search component to reduce redundancy
 2. What are the trade-offs you might have made?
   - Since this is a hard-coded dataset as opposed to a larger dataset that is read from an API, it may not be optimized for a good user experience.
 Larger datasets may slow down loading and search results.
 3. What are the things you left out?
   - See answer to Question 1
 4. What are the problems with your implementation and how would you solve them if we had to scale the application to a large number of users?
   - The UI/UX is not ideal because there are so many columns and rows.
 If I had to scale, I would add column filters to cut down on the number of unnecessary columns we show the users and thus the amount of unnecessary data we need to process.
 I would also add lazy loading to show fewer rows unless the user wanted more rows to improve performance.
+In addition, I would move the data to the backend into a SQL database and create a endpoint that would use the database's built-in search functionality.

 ## How to Run